quaquel/EMAworkbench/README.md

 The workbench is available from pip, and is compatible with both Python 2 and
 3. For further installation details, see read the docs.

+This version is also available through conda:

+    conda install ema_workbench -c jpn